for developers and administrators

 — Backward Transformation - the process of translation of low-level processor-specific entity into a high-level processor-independent response.

 This architecture allows support of multiple independent processors with a single API (point of entry).

-An external system (often a gateway) that provides services for UniPay through exchange of files or messages.
-Examples of providers are credit card networks, ACH banks, print houses, bulk email services, credit bureaus.
+An external system that provides services to the gateway (transaction processing, tokenization, 3D secure, emailing services, etc) through an exchange of files or API messages.
+Examples of providers are credit card processors and networks, direct debit bank systems, print houses, bulk email service providers, credit bureaus, etc.

-Represents a recipient of a commission generated by UniPay as a result of transaction processing.
+Represents a recipient of a commission generated by gateway as a result of transaction processing.
 It can be used to identify sales people, resellers, referrers, etc.

-Channel is an integration processed in UniPay from the outside system or by it.
+Channel is an integration processed in gateway from the outside system or by it.
 Every channel has its particular ID, code and name and can be reviewed in corresponding portfolio.